centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-protocol-dns.md

 yum install centreon-pack-applications-protocol-dns
 ```

-3. On the Centreon Web interface, install the Centreon Monitoring Connector *DNS Service* from the **Configuration > Monitoring Connectors Manager** page
+3. On the Centreon Web interface, install the Centreon Monitoring Connector *DNS Service* from the **Configuration > Monitoring Connector Manager** page

 </TabItem>
 </Tabs>